ordepdev/ordepdev.github.io/_posts/2025-02-25-reviving-my-online-presence.md

 It all starts with this post, and I've set specific goals:

+- Attending tech meetups monthly
+- Engaging with online communities
 - Writing at least one post every two weeks
-- Attending tech meetups monthly
 - Sharing learnings on my blog, Twitter, and LinkedIn
 - Submitting at least one conference talk proposal this year
 - Restarting our local Papers We Love chapter with monthly meetings